filakhtov/gentoo-use-docs/sys-apps/util-linux.md

 It is safe to disable this flag if no auditing support is necessary.

 ### build
 This flag is used by Gentoo team when building and bootstrapping early stage images.
-Under the hood this flag will exclude [sys-apps/systemd](systemd.md) from dependencies regardless if `systemd` USE flag is set or not.
+Under the hood this flag will exclude [sys-apps/systemd](systemd.md) from dependencies regardless if `systemd` USE flag is set or not and force the `--without-udev` and `--without-systemd` options during the configure phase.

 This flag should be disabled.